30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 • Store soup in airtight containers in the refrigerator for up to 4 days

-• Reheat gently on stovetop or in microwave until hot
+• Refrigerated soup: Reheat gently on stovetop over medium-low heat or in microwave at 70% power

 • Add fresh noodles when reheating frozen soup